Threat Researcher vs. Information Systems Security Officer

 Threat Researcher

-• Staying up-to-date with the latest threats and Vulnerabilities in the cybersecurity landscape
+• Monitoring emerging threats and trends in the cybersecurity landscape.

 Information Systems Security Officer

-• Conducting risk assessments to identify potential Vulnerabilities in the organization's systems
+• Conducting risk assessments and Audits to identify vulnerabilities.

 Required Skills